 Telangiectasias can be seen in SSc due to dilatation of capillaries, and are common on the hands, face, mucosal surfaces, and sometimes on the trunk.
 Telangiectasias blanch on applying pressure.
 They can increase over time and are considered to be associated with an increased risk of pulmonary hypertension.

-Subcutaneous Calcinosis can be seen in both DcSSc and LcSSc, although is more common in LcSSc and in patients with a positive anti-centromere antibody.
-Calcinosis is due to clusters of subcutaneous deposition of calcium hydroxyapatite and is most frequently seen over areas of trauma such as finger pads and extensor surface of elbows.
+Subcutaneous calcinosis can be seen in both DcSSc and LcSSc, although it is more common in LcSSc and patients with a positive anti-centromere antibody.
+Calcinosis is due to clusters of subcutaneous deposition of calcium hydroxyapatite and is most frequently seen over areas of trauma such as finger pads and extensor surfaces of elbows.
 Calcinosis can lead to skin ulceration and secondary infection.

 Gastrointestinal involvement is also almost universal in SSc, both DcSSc and LcSSc.
 Symptoms may be mild to severe, and any segment gastrointestinal tract can be involved.
 Oropharyngeal involvement includes perioral skin tightening and decreased oral aperture, periodontitis, and gingivitis.
-Dry mouth can be seen due to salivary gland fibrosis due to SSc, or due to inflammatory infiltrate due to secondary Sjogren's syndrome.
-Esophageal dysmotility due to esophageal fibrosis, especially involving the distal two-thirds of the esophagus leading to dysphagia and heartburn is seen in up to 90% of patients with SSc.
-Lower esophageal sphincter becomes hypotonic which worsens reflux symptoms.
+Dry mouth can be seen due to salivary gland fibrosis due to SSc or due to inflammatory infiltrate due to secondary Sjögren syndrome.
+Esophageal dysmotility due to esophageal fibrosis, especially involving the distal two-thirds of the esophagus leading to dysphagia and heartburn, is seen in up to 90% of patients with SSc.
+The lower esophageal sphincter becomes hypotonic, which worsens reflux symptoms.
 Complications of esophageal dysmotility can include esophagitis, esophageal strictures, Barrett’s esophagus, and even bleeding.
-Gastric involvement can include delayed gastric emptying (gastroparesis) that can lead to early satiety, bloating, nausea, emesis, and anorexia which can cause malnutrition and weight loss.
-Gastric antral vascular ectasia (GAVE), also known as "Watermelon stomach" is the result of gastric telangiectasias and can lead to occult or large amounts of gastrointestinal bleeding.
-Intestinal dysmotility can cause diarrhea, constipation and intestinal bacterial overgrowth.
+Gastric involvement can include delayed gastric emptying (gastroparesis) that can lead to early satiety, bloating, nausea, emesis, and anorexia, which can cause malnutrition and weight loss.
+Gastric antral vascular ectasia (GAVE), also known as "watermelon stomach," is the result of gastric telangiectasias and can lead to occult or large amounts of gastrointestinal bleeding.
+Intestinal dysmotility can cause diarrhea, constipation, and intestinal bacterial overgrowth.
 Mucosal telangiectasias can cause occult gastrointestinal bleeding.
 Intestinal dysmotility can lead to pseudo-obstruction that can be serious.
 Wide-mouthed diverticula due to intestinal mucosal muscular atrophy are unique to SSc.
 Reduced anal sphincter tone can lead to rectal prolapse and incontinence.
-Hepatic involvement is not seen in SSc, although SSc has be associated with primary biliary cirrhosis.
+Hepatic involvement is not seen in SSc, although SSc has been associated with primary biliary cirrhosis.

 Cardiac manifestations include pericarditis, pericardial effusion, dilated cardiomyopathy, and arrhythmias.
 Left ventricular diastolic dysfunction can occur secondary to PAH.
 Cardiac involvement is associated with a poor prognosis.
 Pericardial effusions are usually small, exudative and tamponade is uncommon.
 Pericardial effusions are more common in DcSSc and are predictive for scleroderma renal crisis.
 Dilated cardiomyopathy occurs due to patchy myocardial fibrosis.
 Conduction pathway fibrosis can lead to arrhythmias, with the most common finding being premature ventricular contractions, although heart block, intraventricular conduction delays, and supraventricular tachycardia have been reported.

 Scleroderma renal crisis (SRC) was almost always fatal and was the leading cause of mortality in SSc before the discovery of the angiotensin-converting enzyme (ACE) inhibitors.
-SRC is seen about 10% of patients with SSc, almost exclusively in DcSSc, and is usually seen within 3 years of diagnosis.
-Risk factors for the development of SRC include African-American race, pericardial effusion, tendon friction rubs, new-onset anemia, DcSSc, anti–RNA polymerase III antibody and use of high dose (or even chronic low-dose) corticosteroids.
-Indicators for poor outcomes in SRC include male sex, older age of onset and serum creatinine more than 3?mg/dL.
-The pathology of SRC is that of vasculopathy as seen in other vessels in SSc, and not glomerulonephritis.
+SRC is seen in about 10% of patients with SSc, almost exclusively in DcSSc, and is usually seen within 3 years of diagnosis.
+Risk factors for SRC development include African-American race, pericardial effusion, tendon friction rubs, new-onset anemia, DcSSc, anti–RNA polymerase III antibody, and use of high dose (or even chronic low-dose) corticosteroids.
+Indicators for poor outcomes in SRC include male sex, older age of onset, and serum creatinine of more than 3 mg/dL.
+The pathology of SRC is that of vasculopathy as seen in other vessels in SSc and not glomerulonephritis.
 Clinical features include new-onset hypertension or malignant hypertension, along with renal insufficiency.
 Due to the associated microangiopathy, hemolytic anemia and thrombocytopenia are frequently seen.
-Proteinuria if seen, is usually mild.
+Proteinuria, if seen, is usually mild.
 Microscopic hematuria is frequently present.

 The diagnosis of Systemic sclerosis is a clinical diagnosis.
 Early detection of the disease and the extent of involvement and continuing surveillance for internal organ involvement is crucial in the management of patients with SSc.

 Autoantibodies not only serve as an important diagnostic tool, but they also carry prognostic value and can predict disease phenotype and disease outcome.
-Anti-Nuclear Antibody (ANA) when measures by direct immunofluorescence, is positive in more than 90% of the cases of SSc.
+Anti-Nuclear Antibody (ANA), when measures by direct immunofluorescence, is positive in more than 90% of the cases of SSc.
 In patients who are negative for the ANA, other differential diagnoses shall be ruled out before confirming the diagnosis of SSc.
-Other more specific autoantibodies are positive in 60-70% of cases of SSc.
+Other more specific autoantibodies are positive in 60 to 70% of cases of SSc.
 These more specific autoantibodies are mutually exclusive and can be present several months to years before the clinical diagnosis of SSc.

-Anti-Topoisomerase I (Scl-70) Antibody: Anti-SCL-70 antibodies target the catalytic region of DNA helicase topoisomerase I. Anti-SCL-70 antibodies are seen in DcSSc, and rarely in LcSSc.
-Anti-SCL-70 antibodies are associated with increased risk of diffuse cutaneous involvement, interstitial lung disease, and cardiac involvement.
+Anti-topoisomerase I (Scl-70) antibody: Anti-SCL-70 antibodies target the catalytic region of DNA helicase topoisomerase I. Anti-SCL-70 antibodies are seen in DcSSc, and rarely in LcSSc.
+Anti-SCL-70 antibodies are associated with an increased risk of diffuse cutaneous involvement, interstitial lung disease, and cardiac involvement.

 Specific Therapies in Scleroderma

-The goal of treatment in Raynaud's is to prevent digital ischemia and ulcers.
+The goal of treatment in Raynaud is to prevent digital ischemia and ulcers.
 These ischemic ulcers are much easier to prevent than to treat.
-Conservative management for Raynaud's phenomenon is still the cornerstone of management, and patients shall be avoided to keep the extremities and body warm, avoid smoking, stress and eliminate sympathomimetic medications when possible.
-In patients who are on beta-blockers, an attempt must be made to switch to another agent if possible, as beta-blockers can worsen Raynaud's.
-Vasodilator therapy has been proven to be effective in Raynaud's.
-The first-line agents are the non-dihydropyridine calcium channel blockers such as nifedipine or amlodipine.
+Conservative management for Raynaud phenomenon is still the cornerstone of management, and patients shall be avoided to keep the extremities and body warm, avoid smoking, stress and eliminate sympathomimetic medications when possible.
+In patients on beta-blockers, an attempt must be made to switch to another agent if possible, as beta-blockers can worsen Raynaud.
+Vasodilator therapy has been proven to be effective in Raynaud syndrome.
+The first-line agents are the dihydropyridine calcium channel blockers such as nifedipine or amlodipine.
 Other vasodilators such as pentoxifylline, nitroglycerin, phosphodiesterase inhibitors (sildenafil) can also be considered.
-Prostacyclin analogs (Iloprost) and endothelin receptor antagonists (Bosentan) can be used for refractory cases with digital ischemic ulcers.
+Prostacyclin analogs (iloprost) and endothelin receptor antagonists (bosentan) can be used for refractory cases with digital ischemic ulcers.
 Proximal/distal sympathectomy can be considered in refractory cases.
-Botulinum toxin injections have shown to be effective in some small studies although they are efficacy is still limited.
+Botulinum toxin injections have been shown to be effective in some small studies, although efficacy is still limited.
 Vasodilator pumps can be used in patients unable to tolerate vasodilator therapies.
 Appropriate wound care is crucial in the management of patients with digital ulcers.